 - For filming in or along the roadway, intermittent traffic control (ITC) must be provided by certified ITC staff.
 A park approved, professionally developed, traffic control plan must be on file with the Office of Special Park Uses prior to any activity.

 If there is no contact from an applicant for 30 days after the application is submitted, the file will be closed.
 Any future contact with that applicant will require initiating the process from the beginning.

 Due to the volume of filming requests received by Death Valley National Park, applications are handled in the order they are received.
 Priority will not be given to URGENT requests.
 Application processing takes 30-60 days - please plan accordingly!

 All costs of evaluating the request will be billed to the applicant, whether a permit is issued or not.
 In compliance with the requirements of the Debt Collection Improvement Act of 1996, the applicant must submit their social security number or Federal tax ID number when filling out the application for permit.
 Applications will not be processed if submitted incomplete or are received without payment.

 In addition to the costs below, the permittee will be required to submit a certificate of general liability insurance in the amount of $1,000,000 US listing the United States as additional insured.

 - $210 non-refundable application fee must accompany each filming application.
 This fee is based on an average of two hours to provide initial review of an application.
 Since some projects require more than two hours of consideration this application fee is an average cost for the initial time involved in reviewing a project.
 The fee includes time spent answering initial inquiries, initial review of an application, and basic technical consultation.
 This fee also includes, but is not limited to, processing fees, permit development, consultations with the permittee, managerial and/or technical consultations and billing.

-- A deposit of 1/2 of the estimated cost recovery fees will be due at the time the permit is fully-executed.
+- Deposit - Approximately 1/2 of the estimated cost recovery fees will be due at the time the permit is fully-executed.